himza25/alx-higher_level_programming/README.md

-This task is about creating a shell script to run a Python script.
+0. Simple rectangle: This task involves creating an empty class Rectangle that defines a rectangle.